bethlehem-dagnachew/bethlehem-dagnachew/README.md

 <h2 align="start">Hey 👋, Welcome to my page! </h2>

-👨‍💻 I'm available for AI, mobile app, and full-stack development projects. <br>
+👨‍💻 I'm available for mobile app, full-stack development, and AI projects. <br>

-📖 Currently exploring AI, neuroscience, and mind management. <br>

 👯 I’m always open to collaborating on fun and innovative projects. <br>

 🤝 Looking for top-notch talent?
 You can hire me on Upwork [here](https://www.upwork.com/freelancers/~01341db4af73961f34). <br>

 💬 Feel free to reach out if you have any questions or need assistance.

+📖 Passionate about AI, neuroscience, and mind management. <br>

 <br>
 <p>